writethedocs/www/docs/slack.rst

   You know that you're joking, but some people might take you seriously.
 - **If you don't have anything nice to say, don't say anything at all.**

+We also recommend reading `Microaggressions: Making space for everybody <https://www.metafilter.com/microaggressions.mefi>`_, which goes over how to avoid small slights and hurtful behaviors, especially against members of marginalized groups.

 Online community issues
 ~~~~~~~~~~~~~~~~~~~~~~~